2bitfox/MCC_Python/README.md

 # MCC_Python

-A python class I created for personal use, to access [Noxcrew's MCC api](https://github.com/Noxcrew/mcchampionship-api) through python
+A python class I created for personal use, to easily make calls to [Noxcrew's MCC api](https://github.com/Noxcrew/mcchampionship-api).

 I'll write a better readme later. remind me to fill this out more